BioContainers/specs/README.md

 ### 3.2.
 What do I need to develop?

-BioContainers are based on Linux systems, so you will need a computer with Linux installed, you also will need the docker or rkt daemon and the software you want to containerize.
+BioContainers are based on Linux systems, so you will need a computer with Linux installed, you also will need the `docker` or `rkt` daemon and the software you want to containerize.

 ### 3.3.
-How to create a Docker based container?
+How to create a Docker based Biocontainer?

 Having all in hands now you need to create a Dockerfile.
 Dockerfiles are simple recipes to instruct the daemon on how to set an appropriate OS and how to download, manage, install and give access to the software inside.

 You can check the [Docker](https://docs.docker.com/reference/builder/) documentation for more information.

+Once the container is ready you can get in touch with us so we can make the appropriate arrangements to make your container available to everyone in the community by giving an automated build system.

+### 3.3.
+How to create a rkt based Biocontainer?

+Having all in hands now you need to create a rkt. rkt containers are simple recipes to instruct the daemon on how to set an appropriate OS and how to download, manage, install and give access to the software inside.

+You can check the [rkt](https://github.com/coreos/rkt/blob/master/Documentation/getting-started-guide.md) documentation for more information.

 Once the container is ready you can get in touch with us so we can make the appropriate arrangements to make your container available to everyone in the community by giving an automated build system.